Telenav/kivakit/documentation/developing/releasing.md

 1. Open *site/index.html* in an editor and insert the &lt;option&gt; HTML code that was output by the build process.

-#### 2.3 Check Build
+#### 2.3 Checking the Build

 To ensure that the build will be accepted on Maven Central, run:

     kivakit-build.sh deploy-local

-This will build all kivakit artifacts from scratch, including Javadoc and Lexakai documentation.
+This will build all kivakit artifacts from scratch (answer 'y' to the prompt to remove all artifacts), including Javadoc and Lexakai documentation.

+#### 2.4 Updating the Change Log

+Examine the git history log and update the change-log.md file with any important changes in the release.

-#### 2.6 Commit Changes
+#### 2.5 Committing Final Changes

-Commit any changes to the release branch.
+Commit any remaining changes to the release branch.

 ### 3. Publishing the Release &nbsp;  <img src="https://www.kivakit.org/images/stars-32.png" srcset="https://www.kivakit.org/images/stars-32-2x.png 2x"/>